-Darcy barely talks, so Elizabeth suggests that the two of them are similar—both of them love being unsociable and only talk if everyone will be amazed by their comment.
+Darcy barely talks, so Elizabeth talks for him.
+She suggests that the two of them are similar—both of them love being unsociable and only talk if everyone will be amazed by their comment.

 Darcy says that Mr. Wickham has qualities that enable him to make friends but not to retain them.

 Right—like Elizabeth is going to believe Miss Bingley.

-To top things off, Mr. Collins makes a loud speech about the duties of a clergyman and how it is always in good form to testify his respect towards anybody connected with his benefactress's (Lady Catherine's) family.
+And then, Mr. Collins makes a loud speech about the duties of a clergyman and how it is always in good form to testify his respect towards anybody connected with his benefactress's (Lady Catherine's) family.